xavierjohn/ServiceLevelIndicators/README.md

 4. Add the middleware to the pipeline.

-   If API versioning is used, Use `app.UseServiceLevelIndicatorWithApiVersioning();` Otherwise, `app.UseServiceLevelIndicator();`
+   If API versioning is used and want api_version as a SLI metric dimension, Use `app.UseServiceLevelIndicatorWithApiVersioning();`

+   Otherwise, `app.UseServiceLevelIndicator();`

-### Usage
+### Customizations

 Once the Prerequisites are done, all controllers will emit SLI information.
-The default operation name is in the format HTTP Method_Controller_Action. eg GET WeatherForecast_Get_WeatherForecast/Action1
+The default operation name is in the format &lt;HTTP Method&gt; &lt;Controller&gt;/&lt;Action&gt;. eg GET WeatherForecast/Action1

-1. To override the default operation name add the attribute `[ServiceLevelIndicator]` on the method.
+* To override the default operation name add the attribute `[ServiceLevelIndicator]` and specify the operation name.

    Example.